heimrichhannot/contao-encore-bundle/README.md

 The command collect encore entries from all bundle and creates a file  called `encore.bundles.js` in your project root.
 This file contains entries for all contao encore compatible bundles that are added by calling `encoreBundles.addEntries();` in your `webpack.config.js`.

-If also collect the dependencies from the `package.json` files of bundles have EncoreExtensions registered.
+It also collects the dependencies from the `package.json` files of bundles have EncoreExtensions registered and adds them to the project dependencies.

 ### Run encore